 SPECIAL NOTES: The facility is accessible by a 18-storey staircase (~300 steps).
 An elevator is available but it is small and usually used to accommodate people with special needs.
 Please make sure you wear comfortable shoes and clothes, and taking a bottle of water with you is also a good idea.
 Since the Bunker 42 is located well below the surface, the temperature downstairs may feel chilly in summer.
 Please make sure you carry with you a scarf, vest or light jacket to feel comfortable during the tour.

 This bunker is also known as Cold War Bunker or Bunker 42, there is another bunker in Moscow officially known as Stalin Bunker in another location - not to be confused.

 Option 1: Join a tour group led by an English-speaking Bunker 42 guide (group size up to 50 people, no radioguide system with earphones).
 Pick-up by hotel for this option is not possible;

-Option 2: Tour with a private guide – you will be assisted by a private guide and join a group tour delivered in Russian, your guide will interpret the tour into any foreign language you request.
+Option 2: Tour with a private guide – you will be assisted by a private guide and join a group tour delivered in Russian or English, your guide will interpret the tour into any foreign language you request.